jamtur01/puppet-snmp/README.md

 2. Install puppet-snmp as a module in your Puppet master's module path.

-3. Update the `snmp_server` and `snmp_port` variables in the `snmp.yaml` file with
-    your snmp server IP and port and copy the file to `/etc/puppet/`.
+3. Update the `snmp_server` variable in the `snmp.yaml` file with your SNMP server IP and port and copy the file to `/etc/puppet/`.
 An example file is included.

 4. Enable pluginsync and reports on your master and clients in `puppet.conf`